burrsutter/gke-skupper/README.md

 ```
 skupper status
 Skupper is enabled for namespace "one" in interior mode.
 It is not connected to any other sites.
-It has no exposed services.
+It has 1 exposed service.
-The site console url is:  https://34.95.24.191:8080
+The site console url is:  https://35.203.20.189:8080
 The credentials for internal console-auth mode are held in secret: 'skupper-console-users'
 ```